nickolasburr/blog/_posts/2018-10-17-magento-brute-force-attacks.md

 <!--more-->

-I briefly discussed brute-force attacks in a [previous post](https://blog.nickolasburr.com/magento/security/2018/09/21/magento-1x-threat-vectors-remediation-tactics.html), but I want to dive deeper and answer the following questions:
+I briefly discussed brute-force attacks in a [previous post](https://blog.nickolasburr.com/magento/security/2018/09/21/magento-1x-threat-vectors-remediation-tactics.html), but I want to expand upon it and answer the following questions:

 1. What is a brute-force attack?
 2. Why are brute-force attacks so effective?